 “The process of hash-making can be divided into two parts – resin collection, and resin preparation.”

 Although not all hash is the same, many types of hash are pretty darn close.
-Water hash - also called ice hash, bubble hash, gravity(Gumby) hash, and dry ice hash all produce forms of the same product: isolated resin glands.
-The difference between methods comes down to how the resin is taken off the plant, and how the hash comes out afterwards.
+Water hash – also called ice hash, bubble hash, gravity(Gumby) hash, and dry ice hash all produce forms of the same product: isolated resin glands.
+The difference between methods comes down to how the resin is taken off the plant, and how the hash comes out afterward.

 Although many methods produce the same or a similar product, using dry ice has advantages in many areas that end up making it superior to other means of resin collection: